mohsinziaa/Revolving-Donut/README.md

 # Revolving-Donut
-A revolving donut on console using C++
+A revolving donut on console using concepts of Object Oriented Programming in C++